PranayLendave/text2video_synopsis/README.md

 # **Text2Video Synopsis**

 A project that generates concise video synopses by detecting, segmenting, and summarizing objects in video footage.
-It uses **OWL-ViT** for object detection, **SAM** for segmentation, and a custom video synopsis algorithm to produce optimized outputs.
+It uses **OWL-ViT** or **Florence 2** for object detection, **SAM** for segmentation, and a custom video synopsis algorithm to produce optimized outputs.

 ---